Request Records

 How to Request Records

-We do not perform background checks and requests for litigant records lacking a case number may be declined.
+Our court clerks do not perform background checks and requests for litigant records lacking a case number may be declined.

 Requests for certified documents must be sent to the specific court that holds the case.
 The Public Information Office cannot certify case documents, as the certification process involves a judge's stamp.